Quito - DPL Quick Facts

 There is no P/NC option on this program.

-Homestays with Ecuadorian families for four weeks near Quito in Los Chillos Valley, and four weeks in urban Quito.
+Students live in homestays with Ecuadorian families for four weeks near Quito in Los Chillos Valley, and four weeks in urban Quito.
 Other accommodations during the program include hostels, private homes or small hotels.

 Number of Students